 She wanted to know when she would become a big girl and I could see her mind working out where to place us both on a scale of age.
 She is also becoming aware of the concept of death and that we do not last forever.

 Hubby and I are determined to keep young (ish), fit and healthy so we are around as long as possible for our children.
 There are those (many of them other women) who would say that having children at such a late age was an act of extreme selfishness and whilst I can see their point, it’s a little late to turn back the clock and to deny our two the myriad of wonderful experiences that life can offer if you have the get up and go to, well, get up and go.

-Of course I am apprehensive about my two being picked on for having ‘older parents'.
-I am hardly in the same league as those 60+ first time mothers who have bypassed the NHS and had IVF in Italy, but if I look around at the other mothers at the school gate, there are some who seem barely out of school (they probably are).
+Of course, I am apprehensive about my two being picked on for having ‘older parents’ and particularly for having an older mum.
+Whilst I am not one of those 60+ first-time mothers who has bypassed the NHS and had IVF in Italy if I look around at the other mothers at the school gate, some seem to have barely left school.

-Sleep, good nutrition, exercise and stress management all take on a heightened importance when you’re an older parent.
+Sleep, good nutrition, exercise and stress management all take on a heightened importance when you’re an older mum.
 Supplements, both food, herbal and vitamins can help.
 Meditation, mindfulness and just taking a break can help you maintain your equilibrium.
-These are subjects I plan to cover at a later date, together with advice from those who are experts in these fields.

 Actually, I am less concerned about other people’s views about older mothers than I am about my two twigging that I may not be around quite as long as some of their friends’ parents.
 But there are no guarantees in life, are there?
-Caitlin loves to count the days down to her 6th birthday (in November) but I have told her that every day is special and to make the most of each one.
-And as I approach the big 50, I try to remember to tell myself that too.
-Plus, Stevie Nicks is now 65.
+Caitlin loves to count the days down to her birthday but I have told her that every day is special and to make the most of each one.
+And as I approach the big 55, I try to remember to tell myself that too.
+Plus, Stevie Nicks is now 70.